 Locally cached file

-On the other hand, for a file stored in an on-premises file server, the size on disk is about equal to the logical size of the file since the entire file (file attributes + file content) is stored locally.
+For files stored in an on-premises file server, the size on disk is about equal to the logical size of the file, because the entire file (file attributes + file content) is stored locally.

-It's also possible for a file to be partially tiered (or partially recalled).
+It's also possible for a file to be partially tiered or partially recalled.
 In a partially tiered file, only part of the file is stored on disk.
-You may have partially recalled files on your volume if files are partially read by applications that support streaming access to files.
+You might have partially recalled files on your volume if files are partially read by applications that support streaming access to files.
 Some examples are multimedia players and zip utilities.
 Azure File Sync is efficient and recalls only the requested information from the connected Azure file share.

 Size represents the logical size of the file.
 Size on disk represents the physical size of the file stream that's stored on the disk.

 Disks that have server endpoints can run out of space due to various reasons, even when cloud tiering is enabled.
 These reasons include:

 - Data being manually copied to the disk outside of the server endpoint path

 - Slow or delayed sync causing files not to be tiered